Ohio Learning Standards for Mathematics

 Scoring Guides for Released Items in Mathematics

-Scoring Guides from the spring administrations of the high school end of course exams are available here
+Scoring Guides from the spring test administrations are available here

 Test blueprints serve as a guide for test construction and provide an outline of the content and skills to be measured on the test.
 They contain information about individual tests, including the number of test items, the number of points on the test, and show how the learning standards are grouped in order to report the test results.
 All standards identified on the blueprint are eligible to appear on a test form and should be taught during instruction.